 - Enlist the help of your local newspaper and/or television station to publicize the selection of your teacher of the year.
 Tell your local news media representatives about the program and this positive story about public education.

 - Ask local businesses and organizations to get involved with your program and seek their support for awards and recognition.

 - Honor the winners and finalists at special functions and at any annual staff banquet.
 Ask the teacher of the year to represent your district at community functions, as well as at regional, state, or national conferences.

 Reasons to Participate in the Texas Teacher of the Year Program

 Consider nominating candidates for Texas Teacher of the Year.
-See the Texas Teacher of the Year application packet as well as eligibility information.
+See the eligibility information.
 The program has many benefits, and the time and effort spent in the nomination process is a worthy investment.

 - Deserving teachers feel honored and appreciated.

 - Students feel pride when their teachers are recognized.

 - Parents are reassured that their children are learning from well-regarded professionals.